celestiaorg/docs/nodes/celestia-app-slashing.md

    After the jail period, the validator can send an unjail request to rejoin the validator set.

-2. **Double signing**: This is a more severe offense and results in a larger percentage loss.
+2. **Double signing**: This is a more severe offense and results in getting slashed.
    If a validator engages in double signing, the validator will lose 2% of their stake and the remainder of their stake will be returned to them.
 The validator will be permanently removed from the validator set and will not have the ability to unjail.